 The surest way to gauge someone’s interest is by studying their non-verbal clues during the interview.
 How does the candidate respond when you tell them about your store?
 Are they excited about selling your product?
 Do they believe that your product has value, that it is worth selling?

 Perhaps they’re nodding vigorously in response, but something like a restless foot or a relaxed stance gives away someone who is not very interested.
 Look at the general profile to get a feel of what the candidate thinks of the opportunity.

 What Can You Offer?

-Every professional relationship is a give-and-take.
+Every professional relationship is give-and-take.
 By this, we don’t mean money alone.
 Meaningful work is a much better reason for employees to stay with you than financial incentives.
-Some employees appreciate opportunities you provide in helping them upgrade their skills.
+Some employees appreciate the opportunities you provide in helping them upgrade their skills.

 Instead of thinking of sales training and customer behavior sessions as a waste of time and money, invest in your employees.
 When a prospective candidate hears from peers about how great a place you are to work at, they’ll be that much more eager to do well with you, both in the interview and after.

 Do remember that replacing people is a costly affair.
 It takes up more time and money than you probably have.
 Once you manage to hire a good retail store rep, do whatever you can to make them stay- a productive work environment, respect for the individual and a great team are just some of the many things that make people love a workplace.